rdavid1099/rypass/CONTRIBUTING.md

 ## Pull Requests

 All branches should be based off the `development` branch and written using the following format, `ISSUE_NUMBER-SUMMARY-OF-ISSUE` (ex: `12-create-contributing`).
-Before submitting a pull request, run

-Ensure that all of your code includes the commits from the `master` branch.
-Run the `rspec` command in the top-level directory to verify that all tests are passing.
-You will make your pull request to the branch specified in the issue tracker.
-If no branch has been mentioned, please write a comment on the appropriate issue, and we will follow up shortly.
+Before submitting a pull request, run `rake test:all` in the top-level directory to verify that all tests are passing.
+Make your pull request to `development` unless stated otherwise in the issue tracker.
+We will check for new pull requests at the end of every day and review/ comment on them as necessary.